 Along with the usual day-pack items I would also suggest bringing along head bands, hats, or bandannas to cover ears and keep the hair out of eyes and faces.
 Binoculars for spotting bighorn sheep might be nice too and something to motivate the kids with.
 If you or your kids enjoy identifying flowers, an alpine flower pamphlet might also be fun.

-So, if ever you find yourself on the Icefields Parkway, I do hope you’ll remember about Wilcox Pass.
-Certainly you’ll stop at the Athabasca Glacier to explore some and maybe take a tour.
+If ever you find yourself on the Icefields Parkway, I do hope you’ll remember about Wilcox Pass.
+Certainly you’ll stop at the Athabasca Glacier to explore and maybe take a tour.
 But hopefully you’ll feel adventurous enough to head up the Wilcox Pass trail to really appreciate the alpine world and the grandness of that ancient ice.

 P.S.
 If you’re planning a visit to Jasper National Park you might find some of these other articles helpful: